There's a reason the Knight in Shining Armor needs the shining armor—and the weapons.

 - Garrett from Thief fits this role well.
 He's a completely unrepentant criminal who acts as though he has nothing but contempt for others, his surroundings, and the whole corrupt, depraved pit that is the City and the world he lives in - most of the time.
 But there are hints that Garrett cares more than he'd ever want to or admit when he witnesses cruelty against almost anybody, especially the poor and already down-trodden, and even people who've tried in the past to kill him.
 (Possibly because it's a really, really long list.)

 - This is probably the defining characteristic of Geralt of Rivia from The Witcher.
 As a mutant monster hunter, Geralt is hated by almost everyone and knows it since they mock him, spit on him and violently attack him just for being what he is.
-As a witcher he is solely supposed to work for money killing monsters.
-Despite always telling himself and others that he only works for money and doesn't want to get involved with normal people or politics, Geralt seems to have one of the worst cases of Chronic Hero Syndrome of any character in gaming, constantly putting his life on the line for people who don't care if he lives or dies.
+As a witcher, he is solely supposed to work for money killing monsters.
+That said, he is an actual knight, just one that barely uses the title if at all.
+Despite always telling himself and others that he only works for money and doesn't want to get involved with normal people or politics, Geralt seems to have one of the worst cases of Chronic Hero Syndrome of any character anywhere, constantly putting his life on the line for people who don't care if he lives or dies.
 This exchange from the third game solidifies it.

 - Most of the SL-9 crew in Phoenix Wright: Ace Attorney.
 They're demoted, fired, and generally jaded but still want to find the truth of what happened to Neil Marshall.